Interested in the MARC Course?

 What Do Undergraduates Do?

-In addition to the peer leadership trainings, the class also meets bi-weekly to provide training, education, and reflecting on the experiences throughout the course.
+In addition to the peer leadership trainings, the class meets bi-weekly to provide training, education, and reflecting on the experiences throughout the course.
 Bullying and cyberbullying, digital citizenship and technology awareness, bystander intervention, transgender presentations, and sexual advocacy are examples of the presentations and trainings that are part of the MARC course.

 PSYC 215 - Service-Learning in Psychology